RTEMS/rtems-docs/bsp-howto/target_dependant_files.rst

 This type of development often requires specialized skills and there are people in the community who provide those services.
-If you need help in making these modifications to RTEMS try a search in a search engine with something like "rtems support".
+If you need help in making these modifications to RTEMS try a search in a search engine with something like "RTEMS support".
 The RTEMS Project encourages users to use support services however we do not endorse any providers.

 CPU Dependent Executive Files